Jiaching/NCU-Sign/README.md

 Everything done!
 Enjoy your efficient life!

 ## Future Work
-Make it a web app, providing GUI for managing sign in / sign out tasks.
+Make it a web app with convenient GUI for managing sign in / sign out tasks, so that the setup tasks are required only once, then users can take advantage of the beautiful GUI to manage sign in / sign out routines.